rockettheme/docs/Docs/wordpress/themes/kraken/demo_mainbar.md

 ![](assets/demo_7.jpeg)

 The **Mainbar** section includes three widget positions, `mainbar-a`, `mainbar-b`, and `mainbar-c`.
-In a second row, the **Pagecontent** position has been added, inserting any article content that is assigned to the page.
+In a second row, the **Pagecontent** position has been added, inserting any post content that is assigned to the page.
 We are only using `mainbar-a` from this section actively, so only it is rendering to the front end.

 ![](assets/demo_8.jpeg)